 Thus, if you have a complex task like "select cells with a green background containing formulas that return True or False values, you can split the conditions into groups and apply them one after the other:

-This way lets you quickly identify all cells that meet several conditions simultaneously by using the tools one after the other.
+This way lets you quickly identify all cells that meet several conditions by using the tools one after the other.